-Abrupt withdrawal (including interruptions in drug delivery) or sudden large reductions in dosage of FLOLAN (epoprostenol sodium) may result in symptoms associated with rebound pulmonary hypertension, including dyspnea, dizziness, and asthenia.
-In clinical trials, one Class III patient's death was judged attributable to the interruption of FLOLAN (epoprostenol sodium) .
-Avoid abrupt withdrawal.
+Avoid abrupt withdrawal (including interruptions in drug delivery) or sudden large reductions in dosage of FLOLAN because symptoms associated with rebound pulmonary hypertension (e.g., dyspnea, dizziness, and asthenia) may occur.
+In clinical trials, one Class III patient's death was judged attributable to the interruption of FLOLAN.

-FLOLAN (epoprostenol sodium) is a potent inhibitor of platelet aggregation.
-Therefore, expect an increased risk for hemorrhagic complications, particularly for patients with other risk factors for bleeding (see PRECAUTIONS: DRUG INTERACTIONS).
+FLOLAN is a potent inhibitor of platelet aggregation.
+Therefore, expect an increased risk for hemorrhagic complications, particularly for patients with other risk factors for bleeding [see CLINICAL PHARMACOLOGY].

 Pregnancy Category B